Orchestra Invisibile

-The Orchestra Invisibile (Invisible Orchestra) is an Italian band formed in 2005 in Cascina Rossago (PV, Italy), the first Italian farm community designed to meet the needs and unfold possibilities of young adults with autism.
+The Orchestra Invisibile (lit. 'invisible orchestra') is an Italian band formed in 2005 in Cascina Rossago, Italy.
+It was the first Italian farm community designed to meet the needs and unfold possibilities of young adults with autism.

 History

 The original group, formed by the first guests of Cascina Rossago and some students, trainee psychiatrists and professors of the University of Pavia, has grown to the actual number of 25 components, 12 of them affected by autism.
 The band counts 14 percussionists, 5 saxophonist, 3 trumpeters, 3 trombonists, one tuba player and a double-bass player, with several pianists.
 The term invisibile (invisible) refers to a feature of the group: the need to restrain the visibility of the musicians, to minimize distress for the more sensitive components, which could find the presence of an audience difficult to tolerate.
-Nevertheless, the Orchestra Invisibile appeared in public and performed live in theatres (Torino, Pavia, Tortona, and Viterbo).
+Nevertheless, the Orchestra Invisibile appeared in public and performed live in theatres (Turin, Pavia, Tortona, and Viterbo).
 Yet, the communicative exchanges within the band are mainly non-verbal.
 The majority of the Orchestra Invisibiles repertoire is jazz mainstream.
 The experience has shown how this musical genre could be a good compromise between the consistency of the harmonic structures and the changes deriving from the improvisation and the spirit of freedom, characteristic features of jazz.
 This can be heard in their first album Orchestra Invisibile, live 2012, published by the independent label Etichette Invisibili.
 This would sound like an off-key and uncoordinated group in the beginning that gradually harmonizes and synchronizes reaching a pleasant ensemble towards the end.
 The only way to assist the rehearsals is to actively participate by playing.
 This aspect has promoted the collaboration with famous musicians as Ellade Bandini (drummers for Paolo Conte, Fabrizio De André, Francesco Guccini, Mina and many more), Jorge Alberto Guerrero, Claudio Perelli and Walter Casali.

 Another critical feature of the band is the circular setting, both during rehearsals and live concerts, alternating melodic and rhythmic instruments, consistently with the sameness during the weekly rehearsals and the performance on stage.
 This disposition aims at improving the communication within the band, facilitating the visual contact.
 From the talent of Simona Concaro, and thanks to the contribution of the international musician Hanna Shybayeva, the album Playing with Autism 1.0 (Etichette Invisibili, INVI1301) and the book Playing with Autism 1.1 - Encountering Simona Concaro by Her Music (PUP 2014) have recently been published.
 Simona Concaro's executions have further been recorded in Playing with Autism 2.0 (Etichette Invisibili, INVI1401).

 In 2015 it was published the photographic book Orchestra Invisibile (Jaca Book 2015).
 Celebrating the ten years of activity, the Orchestra Invisibile performed two live concerts at the Teatro Municipale of Casale Monferrato (AL, Italy) and at the Auditorium of the Istituto Vittadini of Pavia (Italy).
 Furthermore, Edizioni Cardano of Pavia published the book Ritratti Invisibili as a gift for the percussionists of the band.